CKLU-FM: Programming

 In addition to locally produced programming, the station also airs several syndicated public radio programs, including the Putumayo World Music Hour, Deconstructing Dinner, CIUT-FM's environmental news series The Green Majority, Radio Goethe and Democracy Now!.

 Local programming has included Lunch with the Trinnie, which profiles the city's local multicultural communities, City Spins, which features interviews and music by local musicians, All My Friends Radio, and Minotaur Hour, hosted by musician Nathan Lawr.
 A short-run science series, Sudbury Knows No Bounds, aired in 2008 in conjunction with Science North.
 Some students from the city's Cambrian College, which does not have its own radio station, also volunteer for CKLU.

 Other shows have included Above the Waste, a student based show plays all different types of metal.
 Miller Time is another student based show that has been running for three years (since 2007), on Monday and Thursday mornings at 7 am and showcases a unique political satire, comedy, and opinion from host Jason Miller.
-Rhythms of Clublife is a show which features DJ's of House and Trance mixing live over the air, hosted by DJ Phluke Nine on Saturday evenings at 10 PM, giving many listeners and club goers a pumpup attitude while on their way to local venues.
+Rhythms of Clublife is a show which features DJ's of House and Trance mixing live over the air, hosted by DJ Phluke Nine on Saturday evenings at 10 PM, giving many listeners and club goers a pumped up attitude while on their way to local venues.
 Arts at Nine, cohosted by John McHenry of the Sudbury Theatre Centre, is a weekly magazine and interview show that profiles local people in the arts community.

 The station also produced The Brent Holland Show, a nationally syndicated interview series.

+Since 2018, CKLU-FM had been broadcasting the Sudbury Wolves hockey play-by-play games.